Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Evaluation

 (2) \slurpMix{} comprises of both close and far range audio recordings, amounting to a total of 47k samples from 157 speakers.
 It has 12k distinct transcripts and about 19k utterances containing entites.

-Additionally, to make a direct comparison with Preech, we experiment on VCTK-small, a subset of the VCTK \cite{veaux2017cstr} speech dataset comprising of 1249 utterances from 3 randomly selected speakers (p297, p294, 299).
+(3) Additionally, to make a direct comparison with Preech, we experiment on VCTK-small, a subset of the VCTK \cite{veaux2017cstr} speech dataset comprising of 1249 utterances from 3 randomly selected speakers (p297, p294, 299).

-\paragraph{Generating ground truth word-level timestamps} Using an off the shelf Whisper-large-v3 model, we generate text transcripts.
-We use the \textit{whisper\_timestamped} \cite{lintoai2023whispertimestamped} library to infer per word timestamps from output cross-attention scores.
-An off the shelf entity extraction model \textit{en\_core\_web\_lg} from SpaCy \cite{honnibal2020spacy} is used to derive the entity and their BIO tags from the text transcripts.
-We do a reverse map in the per word timestamp table and obtain a mapping between each entity word and their corresponding timestamps.
-Details in \S\ref{app:wlt}.

-\paragraph{Preech} We compare \sys{} with Preech \cite{ahmed2020preech}, another privacy preserving speech transcription framework.
+\textbf{Preech.} We compare \sys{} with Preech \cite{ahmed2020preech}, another privacy preserving speech transcription framework.
 Preech does not meet the on-device requirements of our work, as its edge components are $>1.5$ GB.
 As it is not open source hence for our evaluation purposes we reimplement it's functionalities to the best of our abilities, ensuring that we accurately replicate its core features.
-Reimplementation details are in \S\ref{app:imp}.
+Reimplementation details is below:

+Following the original methodology we (1) use an offline model for ASR (2) SpaCy \cite{honnibal2020spacy} to perform Named Entity Recognition (NER) on the text transcript obtained from the ASR (3) Pydub's \cite{robert2018pydub} DETECT\_NO\_SILENT() function to segment the audio file based on silence; thus obtaining word-level timestamps.
+(4) Dummy words are generated using GPT-2 \cite{radford2019language} to hide sensitive entities.
+(5) A powerful cloud model for inference on obscured speech.
+(6) An segment reordering based approach to combine both offline and online inferences.